Nikhil123n/csci_6221-1/README.md

-# CSCI 6221 Project - Julia Programming - Group
+# Airbnb Recommendation System - Project Repository

 ## Project Overview
-This repository will contain the materials for the CSCI 6221 project involving the **Julia** programming language.
-The specific project is yet to be determined, but the focus will be on leveraging Julia's high-performance capabilities for scientific computing.

-## Repository Structure
-- `src/`: This directory will contain the source code.
-- `docs/`: Any documentation related to the project.
-- `tests/`: Unit tests and examples for the project.

-## Installation
-To work with Julia in this project, you'll need to have Julia installed.
-You can download Julia from [here](https://julialang.org/downloads/).

-## Contributing
-- Instructor or collaborators can raise issues or submit pull requests as necessary.
+This repository contains the materials for the Airbnb Frontend project using **Julia**.
+The project emphasizes Julia's strength in data processing, filtering, and visualization of Airbnb listings data in New York City.
+See blackboard submission for demo materials.